Rynnya/shiro/README.md

 Unlike other implementations, Shiro does not seperate Bancho and the Score Submission server.

+Currently WIP, may work but some features are not doing well...
+Also ripple_migration replaced with full_schema
+Can be used with [Aru](https://github.com/Rynnya/Aru)

 ## Features

 Shiro handles all major aspects of a fully